devqurious/qblog/content/posts/pi/19_Pihole-Parental-Control-3.md

 ./ph_groups Restricted 1
 ```

 Now, like before, [stick this in a cron](https://github.com/devqurious/homecloud/blob/main/yml/pihole/ph_cron.cron), and voila, you have time based domain blocking for specific clients on your network.
-And even if the PiHole pod restarts it is **eventually** guaranteed to do the right thing.
+And even if the PiHole pod restarts your configuration is not persists.
+Now if the PiHole is restarting around the time when the cron job is about to run, you might miss a beat, but that's quite a corner case and **eventually** the system will do the right thing.

-Now the odd chance of restricted domains being accessible for sometime after a restart...is something that's acceptable.
+Now the odd chance of restricted domains being accessible (or not accessible) for sometime...is something that's acceptable.

 For now.